Chris35Wills/Chris35Wills.github.io/_posts/2017-12-21-r_blockmean_blockmedian.md

 ```

 !["Concave hull" boundary - not ideal]({{ site.baseurl }}/images/blockmean/blockmean_blockmedian.png "Quasi-gridded points.
 Raster is coloured by cell number, original points are in blue, blockmedian points are in green and blockmean points are in red.")
+*Quasi-gridded points.
+Raster is coloured by cell number, original points are in blue, blockmedian points are in green and blockmean points are in red.*